NourhanEbrahim911/FCIH_Parallel_Fall2019_PrefixSum_20160480/README.md

     where the difference between every call is the mood value! we send it time with value 0,and the other with value 1

-   we initialize the CountDownLatch class with the number of tasks we are going to execute in the executor.
-The main thread calls the await() method and every task, when it finishes its calculation, calls the getDown() method
+    we initialize the countDownLatch class with the number of tasks we are going to execute in the executor.
+    The main thread calls the await() method and every task, when it finished its calculation, calls the getDown() method

     In the task class:
     -when mood=0: